yumium/tech_notes/C++/A gentle introduction to C++.md

 Total amount of allocated memory queried using `capacity()` function.
 Extra memory can be freed using `shrink_to_fit()` function.

+The vector object always placed on stack.
+The elements are always allocated in free store (heap)

 Time complexity

 - Random access O(1)
 - Insertion and removal from end, amortized O(1)
 - Insertion and removal from anywhere, linear in distance to end of vector O(n)

+Arrays vs Vector:

+- Arrays can be statically allocated on the stack (size known at compile time) or dynamically allocated on the heap.
+Vectors are always allocated on the heap
+- Vectors can be returned from functions, arrays can only be returned by downgrading to pointers (`T*`)
+- Vectors have automatic memory management, dynamically allocated arrays need manual freeing (`delete[] a;`)
+- Vectors have richer features than arrays
+- Vectors can be resized whereas arrays can't

+For these reasons, vectors are almost always preferred.
+Times when arrays are preferred include knowing the size of the array at compile time, coding on constrained devices, and C compatibility.

 Attributes